confluentinc/tutorials/handling-null-values-in-avro-and-protobuf/kafka/README.md

 We can see that the developer who wrote this app 'forgot' to write the `setItem()` method that adds an item.
 This means that the value will be null.
 But when you run you run `./gradlew runProtoProducer` and `./gradlew runProtoConsumer` no errors will arise.
 That's because Protobuf automatically handles default values.

-Now, if you _explicitly_ set the value of the item to null:
+Now, if you _explicitly_ set the value of the item to null like so:

 ```java